mesosphere/dcos-docs-site/pages/1.12/installing/troubleshooting/index.md

 ## <a name="admin-router"></a>Admin Router

-The Admin Router is started on the master nodes.
-The Admin Router provides central authentication and proxy to DC/OS services within the cluster.
+ Admin Router is started on the master nodes.
+Admin Router provides central authentication and proxy to DC/OS services within the cluster.
 This allows you to administer your cluster from outside the network without VPN or a SSH tunnel.
 For HA, an optional load balancer can be configured in front of each master node, load balancing port 80, to provide failover and load balancing.

-**Troubleshooting:**
+### Troubleshooting

 SSH to your master node and enter this command to view the logs from boot time: